Sorting out your finances

 If you were getting Income Support as a carer for your child, at the end of eight weeks you will no longer be treated as a carer and your Income Support may stop.
 Some parents will be able to carry on getting Income Support on other grounds, for example if you are a lone parent of a child aged under five.

-If you or your partner are unfit to work (for example because of depression or stress caused by your bereavement), you may be able to get Employment and Support Allowance (ESA) on the basis of your health problems.
+If you or your partner are unfit to work (for example because of depression or stress caused by your bereavement), you may be able to get new-style Employment and Support Allowance (ESA) on the basis of your health problems.
+However, this will depend on your national insurance contribution record.
+Alternatively you may be able to claim Universal Credit.

-within a couple of months the Department for Work and Pensions
+lodge a claim for benefit within a few months the Department for

-(DWP) will also put you through their own medical assessment.
+Work and Pensions (DWP) will also put you through their own medical

 Following the death of a child, your Housing Benefit will need to be re-assessed and, depending on your circumstances, you may start to get less help after eight weeks.
 If the death of your child leads to you being treated as needing fewer bedrooms under the size criteria rules, any cut in your Housing Benefit resulting from you being treated as having a 'spare' bedroom should be delayed for 12 months.